 Cybersecurity Best Practices

 CISA’s Cyber Essentials campaign helps local government agencies, law enforcement, and other organizations mitigate cybersecurity risk and increase resilience.
 Through the Federal Virtual Training Environment (FedVTE), law enforcement partners can access free online cybersecurity training.
 CISA also provides professional, no-cost assessments upon request and on a voluntary basis to help any organization mitigate risk and prevent malicious cyber activity.
-Learn more about Cybersecurity Best Practices and view cybersecurity alerts.
+Learn more about cybersecurity best practices and sign up for cybersecurity alerts.

 Combatting Ransomware

 Ransomware actors often paralyze systems and threaten to sell or leak exfiltrated data if the ransom is not paid.
-Ransomware attacks have become increasingly prevalent among state, local, tribal, and territorial government entities.
+Ransomware attacks have become increasingly prevalent among SLTT government entities.
 DHS launched StopRansomware.gov, alongside the Department of Justice and other federal partners, as a one-stop website that pools together federal resources to help prevent and respond to this evolving threat.
-Learn more about Combatting Ransomware.
+Learn more about combatting ransomware.

 Cybersecurity and Physical Security Convergence

 The Cybersecurity and Physical Security Convergence Guide is an informational guide about convergence and the benefits of a holistic security strategy that aligns cybersecurity and physical security functions with organizational priorities and business objectives.
-Cyber and physical assets represent a significant amount of risk to both physical security and cybersecurity—each can be targeted, separately or simultaneously, to result in compromised systems and/or infrastructure.
-When physical security and cybersecurity divisions operate in siloes, they lack a holistic view of security threats targeting their enterprise.
-Learn more about Cybersecurity and Physical Security Convergence.
+Cyber and physical assets represent a significant amount of security risk—each can be targeted, separately or simultaneously, to result in compromised systems and/or infrastructure.
+When physical security and cybersecurity divisions operate in silos, they lack a holistic view of security threats targeting their enterprise.

 Stadium Spotlight: Connected Devices and Integrated Security Considerations